XBlayz/MY-Template_repository/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the license_tipe License.
-See `LICENSE.txt` for more information.
+Distributed under the license_type License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>